davis9ja/tfimsrg/README.md

   * plot_data: module defines plotting function used in main
 * `TODO.md`: information regarding future tasks or strategies to implement
 * `README.md`: overview of project (this file)

+#### SUMMARY OF `oop_imsrg/`:

+This directory contains all files for solving the IM-SRG using an object-oriented approach.
+The purpose of writing an object-oriented code is so that updates can be designed and implemented without major changes to the base IM-SRG(2) code that already works.
+The OOP code is "plug-and-play" in the sense that any class that inherits from Hamiltonian, Generator, and Flow can be used to run the code.
+In this way, algorithms that solve the IM-SRG flow in different ways (e.g. three-body truncation, different generator, etc.) can be encapsulated in their own classes without changes to the main method.

+Documentation about each class and how they are used is found in `oop_imsrg/docs`.

 #### SUMMARY OF `testing_tensorflow_v2.ipynb`: